-The Company's ERM is an entity-wide management process applied across all levels of the organization and embedded within the Company's core business processes.
-It recognizes the Company's operational growth and considers not only existing operations, financial and compliance risks but also external developments and emerging or strategic risks deemed having significant impact to its strategic objectives and plans.
-The Company's Chief Executive Officer is the Chief Risk Officer who meets regularly with functional unit heads to assess, manage and monitor ERM activities.
-Being risk owners, they are required periodically to undertake a full risk assessment process and identify both inherent and residual risks in terms of probability, exposure and control strengths of their respective business functions.
-Results of the risk reviews are reported to the Audit Committee and thereafter to the Board for its assurance review that controls are in place and risks effectively managed.
+The Company's ERM focuses not only on existing operations, financial and compliance risks but also on significant external, emerging or strategic risks deemed critical to the Company's strategic objectives.
+ERM is an overall management process applied across the organization and all its levels.
+The Company's Chief Executive Officer is the Chief Risk Officer who meets regularly with functional unit heads being risk owners to assess, manage and monitor ERM activities.
+Risk management practices include, among others, enhancement of control procedures, Audit Committee's review and discussion of principal risks related to the achievement of the annual budget, and risk assessments undertaken by functional unit heads of both inherent and residual levels of significant risks to their respective business functions including their management thereof.
+Results of the risk reviews are reported to the Audit Committee and thereafter to the Board.